Project Charter: Complete Guide with Examples

 Start by listing the key deliverables—what tangible results will the project produce?
 Include specific tasks, features, or services that are part of the project.

-For instance, if you’re developing a new app, the scope might include designing the user interface, coding the core features, and conducting user testing.
+For instance, if you’re developing a new app, the scope might include designing the user interface, coding the core features, conducting user testing and the app development cost.
 It excludes unrelated tasks for the development team like marketing or customer support setup.

 Defining the scope helps prevent the project from expanding beyond its original goals and ensures the team knows exactly what to focus on, keeping the project manageable and on track.